 Unlike paper notes or even the larger silver coins, pennies could be accumulated fairly easily without placing too big a dent in the family budget.
-It wasn’t a trifling or incidental coin - back in the 1960’s a penny could actually buy something, and a collection of 95 coins represented a reasonable spending sacrifice.
-As they were used every day of the week, most people had the opportunity day to day to check their change and put the ones they didn’t have in their album.
+It wasn’t a trifling or incidental coin - back in the 1960s a penny could actually buy something, and a collection of 95 coins represented a reasonable spending sacrifice.
+As they were used every day of the week, most people had the opportunity to check their change each day, and put the ones they didn’t have in their album.

 That there was even a remote possibility it could simply be plucked out of change made it even more appealing.
 It came to be seen by the average Aussie battler as one of those rare opportunities to financial freedom that had more to do with luck than hard work, in much the same light as a winning lottery ticket.
 Even today, people still turn out old cupboards & biscuit tins in the hope of finding a fortune!